 Our largest source of operating cash is cash collected from sales of subscriptions to our customers.
 Our primary uses of cash from operating activities are for personnel expenses, marketing expenses, hosting expenses, data acquisition expenses and allocated overhead expenses.
-In periods in which we generated negative operating cash flows, we have supplemented working capital requirements through net proceeds from the sale of equity securities and borrowings under our credit facilities.
+In periods in which we generated negative operating

-Net cash flows used in operating activities increased to \$46.1 million for the year ended December 31, 2022, as compared to \$27.6 million for the year ended December 31, 2021, primarily due to a \$14.7 million increase in incremental net loss.
+Net cash flows used in operating activities decreased to \$3.0 million for the year ended December 31, 2023, as compared to \$46.1 million for the year ended December 31, 2022, primarily due to a \$54.3 million decrease in incremental net loss, partially offset by the aggregate changes in the balance sheet, particularly in deferred revenue.